 Lake Lucille Quality Monitoring

-Lake Lucille is an impaired waterbody for low dissolved oxygen and has an EPA approved Total Maximum Daily Load water quality plan that was completed in 2002.
+Lake Lucille is currently an impaired waterbody for low dissolved oxygen and has an EPA approved Total Maximum Daily Load water quality plan that was completed in 2002.

-Through the ACWA process, Lake Lucille, located in Wasilla, is identified as a high priority water.
-The DEC has conducted several field seasons of water quality sampling during open water periods and in 2006 conducted under ice dissolved oxygen sampling.
+DEC has conducted several field seasons of water quality sampling during open water periods and in 2006 conducted under ice dissolved oxygen sampling.
 The water quality assessments conducted by DEC in 2004-2005 evaluated nutrients (nitrogen, phosphorous, & chlorophyll a), bacteria, petroleum hydrocarbons, and other basic field parameters such as pH, conductivity, temperature and dissolved oxygen.

-The DEC continues to work with the community, the City of Wasilla and state DOT on Lake Lucille in order to achieve long-term water quality improvements.
+DEC continues to work with the community, the City of Wasilla and state DOT on Lake Lucille in order to achieve long-term water quality improvements.
 For information on the annual work requested on the lake, please see the ACWA waterbody actions.

 - Phone: 907-376-1855

 - Email: firstname.lastname@example.org